-What are the Disney All Star Resorts?
+What are the Disney All-Star Resorts?

-Which Resorts are Included in the Disney All Star Resorts?
+Which Resorts are Included in the Disney All-Star Resorts?

-Just a their names suggest the resort is themed to a category.
+Just as their names suggest the resort is themed to a category.
 All of the Value Resorts have been undergoing refurbishment so you can count on nice rooms, and refreshed commissary spaces.
 We also love that you can actually walk to ALL these resorts because they are connected by a runDisney pathway.
 So you can see them all and resort hop, even if you’re only staying at one.

 - All-Star Music: The first resort we ever stayed at!
 You can count on loads of music and a little chaos.

-- All Star Movies: All Star Movies is considered the “more upscale” of the three all-star resorts.
+- All-Star Movies: All-Star Movies is considered the “more upscale” of the three all-star resorts.
 It does feel a little quieter.

-Disney All Star Resort Rooms
+Disney All-Star Resort Rooms

-One of our favorite parts about the staying at a Disney All Star Resort is that it’s VERY Disney.
-With giant characters on every building, lots of Disney music, and Mickey Mouse everywhere, you will feel like you are at Walt Disney World, even without going to the parks.
+One of our favorite parts about staying at a Disney All-Star Resort is that it’s VERY Disney.
+With giant characters in every building, lots of Disney music, and Mickey Mouse everywhere, you will feel like you are at Walt Disney World, even without going to the parks.
 The layout of the All-Stars is also pretty big.
 So, if you end up in a building far from the main building, you could find yourself walking a lot at night when returning home.
-If you’re worried about this, you can book a preferred room which will get you closer to the main pool, food court, and lobby.
+If you’re worried about this, you can book a preferred room that will get you closer to the main pool, food court, and lobby.

 The Disney All-Stars Resorts Food Court

 The food court at the All Stars Resort is pretty standard across all three properties.
-They offer mickey waffles, breakfast platters, pastries and eggs for breakfast and the standard pizza, burgers, fries and salads throughout the day.
-Something to remember is that because the All Star Resorts are usually pretty crowded, the food court is also pretty bustling.
+They offer Mickey waffles, breakfast platters, pastries, and eggs for breakfast and the standard pizza, burgers, fries, and salads throughout the day.
+Something to remember is that because the All-Star Resorts are usually pretty crowded, the food court is also pretty bustling.
 Our best tip?
 If you’re headed there for breakfast go before 9 am to avoid crowds and chaos.
 We love stopping by the food court to refill our resort mugs in the mornings and late at night.
 Just know that it will be most busy during meal times.

 The All-Stars resorts are also usually a top pick for families with small children.
 Which could be a good or bad thing.
 If you’re a family with small children, you are probably used to the chaos that can sometimes ensue with little ones in tow.
 If you’re a single parent or a couple without children, you may not appreciate the atmosphere as much.

-All Star Resort Amenities and Extras
+Disney All-Star Resort Amenities and Extras

 The thing a lot of people wonder about the All-Stars Resorts is if you still get all the little extras like you do at other resorts.
 Yes, you can.
 You have central access to food, transportation, a pool, laundry, and activities.
 You won’t have access to suites or villas.
 And you won’t have access to a spa or gym.
-All Star Resorts still have the Movies Under the Stars at night, usually on the lawn near the pool.
+All-Star Resorts still have the Movies Under the Stars at night, usually on the lawn near the pool.
 And we always thought this was a nice way to end an early night.
 Especially with hot cocoa from the food court in hand.
 Plus, you can also count on games, activities, and trivia during the day which is always fun.
 You can find the schedule for those things within the resort.

 Overall, we would recommend these resorts as a great way to get to Walt Disney World on the cheap.
-They are geared towards families with young children, budget-friendly, and with most everything you will need during your stay.
-If you’re looking for an alternative and want something sightly more upscale, try Pop Century or Art of Animation.
+They are geared towards families with young children, are budget-friendly, and with almost everything you will need during your stay.
+However, if you’re looking for an alternative and want something slightly more upscale, try Pop Century or Art of Animation.
 We love them both, and overall they’re a little less chaotic.
-But for the most part, the All Star Resorts are pretty great.
-Hopefully this has helped you make your Disney resort decision.
+But for the most part, the All-Star Resorts are pretty great.
+Hopefully, this has helped you make your Disney resort decision.
 Let us know if you have questions!